jimhigson/oboe.js-website/content/examples.md

 oboe('/myapp/things')
    .node('people.$*.email', function(personWithAnEmailAddress){

-      // here we'll be called back with baz
+      // here we'll be called back with Baz
-      // and bax but not Boz.
+      // and Bax but not Boz.

    });
 ```